laginha/yard/docs/responses/meta.md

 - no metadata is included in the JSON response, if *True*.
 - defaults to *False*.

+### no_meta

+    with_errors = True

+- adds parameters' validation errors to the JSON response, if *True*.
+- defaults to *False*.

 ### total_objects

     total_objects = False

-- adds the number of instances returned by the QuerySet in the JSON response, if *True*.
+- adds the number of instances returned by the QuerySet to the JSON response, if *True*.
 - defaults to *True*.

 ### parameters_considered

     parameters_validated = False

-- adds validated parameters for filtering in the JSON response, if *True*.
+- adds validated parameters for filtering to the JSON response, if *True*.
 - defaults to *True*.

 ### average